 On November 23, 2007, the British Columbia Securities Commission in which the Company is registered exempted Venture Issuers from certifying disclosure controls and procedures, as well as, Internal Controls over Financial Reporting as of December 31, 2007, and thereafter.
-Since the Company is a Venture Issuer, it is now required to file basic certificates, which it has done for the year ended December 31, 2014.
-The Company makes no assessment relating to establishment and maintenance of disclosure controls and procedures as defined under Multilateral Instrument 52-109 as at December 31, 2014.
+Since the Company is a Venture Issuer, it is now required to file basic certificates, which it has done for the three months ended March 31, 2015.
+The Company makes no assessment relating to establishment and maintenance of disclosure controls and procedures as defined under Multilateral Instrument 52-109 as at March 31, 2015.